charlesrd/timecard/README.md

 # timecard
-An advanced timecard application that keps track of employee hours and displays reports.
+An advanced timecard application that keeps track of employee hours and displays reports.

 ----------